dblessing/dblessing.github.io/_posts/2015-06-27-fun-with-ruby-arrays.markdown

 categories: ruby
 ---

-This week alone I have lost hours of my life to strange behavior with Ruby arrays and hashes.
+Last night I lost hours of my life to strange behavior with Ruby arrays.
 Now that I know what's going on it all makes sense but I can see how someone can easily be confused by this.
 I'm sharing it in hopes that others might avoid the same pitfall and as a reminder to myself in the future.

-## Arrays

-The issue I ran into with arrays involves iteration.
+The issue I ran into involves iteration.
 Specifically, while iterating over an array I was also selectively deleting that item from the array if it matched some criteria.
 What I found is that I was 'randomly' failing to iterate over some values in my array.